1971Merlin/TMON/README.md

 XXXX continues to represent the CADDR however the NN represents the HEX byte stored at that address, which you are presently editing.

-- Enter a HEX byte and it will be written to memory at CADDR; CURRENT ADDR is then incremented by one.
+- Enter a **HEX byte** and it will be written to memory at CADDR; CURRENT ADDR is then incremented by one.
-- Pressing ENTER without inputting a new value leaves the existing value as-is and increments CADDR.
+- Pressing **ENTER** increments CADDR by one and leaves the existing value as-is.
 In this way any bytes you don't wish to modify are skipped over.
+- Enter **-** and CADDR will be decremented by one.
+This allows for correcting input errors and checking your input by following up with DIS command.
-- Enter the key word DIS (instead of a hex byte) to disasemble the current instruction at CADDR.
-This allows you to check the data you're entering is at the code point you expect it to be.
-Note that if you enter DIS while you are on the second or third byte of a multi-byte opcode, the disassembled instruction will be incorrect -- DIS always assumes the current address points to the first byte of an instruction.
+- Enter the key word **DIS** (instead of a hex byte) to disasemble the current instruction at CADDR.
+This allows you to check the data you're entering is at the code point you expect it to be. *Note that if you enter DIS while you are on the second or third byte of a multi-byte opcode, the disassembled instruction will be incorrect as DIS assumes that CADDR points to the first byte of an instruction.*
-- Type Q to exit data entry mode.
+- Enter **Q** to exit data entry mode.

 The DATA entry system is very simple and will continue to be improved in future versions.